Cancer Research UK logo.

 Deciding on your treatment

-Surgery for primary bone cancer is a very specialised treatment.
+Surgery is one of the main treatments for primary bone cancers and it is a very specialised treatment.
 You have your operation at a specialist centre.
 The bone surgeons (orthopaedic surgeons) are very experienced and have been trained in this type of surgery.
-You may need a team of surgeons depending on what is required.
+You may need a team of surgeons depending on what you need.

 Other health professionals are also involved in your care (a multidisciplinary team).
 They support you before and after the surgery.